ortus-docs/cachebox-docs/cachebox_eviction_policies/using_your_own_policy.md

 CacheBox is incredibly flexible and if you would like to create your own eviction policy, you can!
 Below are a set of easy steps on how to do this:

 1. Create a simple CFC that implements the following class `cachebox.system.cache.policies.IEvictionPolicy` or use our convenience abstract class and inherit from `cachebox.system.cache.policies.AbstractEvictionPolicy`
-2. Create your own execute() method that will evict items (We recommend looking at existing policies to get an insight on how to do this) 3.
-Use the policy instantiation path in your cachebox provider properties
+2. Create your own `execute()` method that will evict items (We recommend looking at existing policies to get an insight on how to do this)
+3. Use the policy instantiation path in your `cachebox` provider `properties`

 Sample Policy